IHE/mCSD-Whitepaper/FacilityRegistry.md

 ### Federated Facility Registry with Services

-This registry is based on the [Federated Facilty Registry](#federated-facility-registry) but include data on healthcare services.
+This registry is based on the [Federated Facility Registry](#federated-facility-registry) but include data on healthcare services.
 The following actors, transactions, and profiled resources shall be used.